CCaillol/Kuki/README.md

 # Kuki
-This is a series of resources to teach French-learners (and others!) the different allophones of /k/ in French.
+This is a collection of resources to teach French-learners (and others!) the different allophones of /k/ in French.
 The phoneme /k/ tends to be realized as the palatal allophone \[c\] in front of a front vowel such as /i/.
 In front of a back vowel like /u/, /k/ will be realized as a velar \[k].

 # Content
 In this repository, you will find: